 By Robirda McDonald

 Most pet birds and parrots haven’t been kept as pets for all that long.
-In fact,many parrot species have yet to produce more than a few generations in aviculture, if that.
-But African parrots were popular in Roman times, then cagebirds have been popular in Asia for thousands of years.
+Many parrot species have yet to produce more than a few generations in aviculture, if that.
+But African parrots were popular in Roman times, and cagebirds have been popular in Asia for thousands of years.

 In fact, among the many ancient treasures of Asia are wall hangings and paintings showing a variety of species of finches and songbirds, some wild, some caged.
 A few of these hangings, some many centuries old, depict a finch species apparently already domesticated.
 It is still being commonly kept all over the world, and it is known nowadays as the Bengalese finch, or the society finch, (Lonchura striata domestica).
 The name Bengalese is not all that commonly used, so you’ll more often hear these little birds being referred to as society finches.